-We will train and support each mentor to develop a constructive developmental relationship with their ECT, using the principles of Instructional Coaching whilst harnessing their own experience and expertise.
-Mentors will receive a full package of training, which includes face-to-face sessions and pre-recorded webinars to ensure they are fully supported to undertake the role.
+We will support you to develop a constructive developmental relationship with your ECT, using the principles of Instructional Coaching and honing as well as harnessing your own experience and expertise.

+You will receive a full package of training, which includes face-to-face events, online resources, and webinars to ensure you are fully supported to undertake the role.
+This will be as flexible as we can make it, to fit around your many in-school commitments and busy workload.